nWODT-Cobalt/markown-utilities/README.md

 Sample documents for development and testing.

-- `Checklist`: roughly prioritized reminder of HTML tags and Marked operators to cover
 - `Short Specimen`: sample document of common Markdown tags; used to make the previews for this readme
 - `Long Specimen`: sample document of almost all MultiMarkdown tags, for more exhaustive work.
 The first half prints tags for completeness check, the second one prints long form text for typographic rythm check.